Skip to main content

 Respondus Lockdown Browser

 This page has the latest links and information about the Respondus Lockdown Browser, which is required for all students when taking assessments within VA courses.
-Please review each section of informaiton we have below, to familiarize yourself with some of the known issues, best practices, etc. assocaited with Respondus Lockdown Browser.
+Please review each section of information we have below, to familiarize yourself with some of the known issues, best practices, etc. associated with Respondus Lockdown Browser.
 We may periodically add to this information, as we continually troubleshoot issues and help find ways to resolve them for our partner school districts.

-Operating System Links (School-Owned Devices) Links (Student-Owned Devices)
+Links (School-Owned Devices)

 Windows (v.
-2.0.9.05)
+2.1.2.04)

 Software

 macOS (v.
-2.1.0.00)
+2.1.2.03)

 Software

-Instructions – For District Tech Teams (Google Admin Console)
+chromeOS Instructions – For District Tech Teams (Google Admin Console)

-NOTE: You must be logged onto your personal-owned Chromebook with a personal Google account, beforehand.
+NOTEYou must be logged onto your personal-owned Chromebook with a personal Google account, beforehand.

 Download Lockdown Browser for your Chromebook